mariokom/RuntimeEnvironment/README.md

 Step 1: By default, AsTeRICS is configured to communicate with UCH on the same machine (localhost).
-If there is a need for UCH to run on a different machine, please see Section 4 of ANNEX III in documentation folder, otherwise no further actions are required: the AsTeRICS files are precompiled and preconfigured.
+If there is a need for UCH to run on a different machine, please see Section 4 of ANNEX III in documentation folder https://github.com/mariokom/RuntimeEnvironment/Documentation, otherwise no further actions are required: the AsTeRICS files are precompiled and preconfigured.

 Step 2: Install GPII by using the installer to be found here: ‘<REFolderPath>/GPII/GPII.160119.044327.msi’